+^{}Students earning this degree must take PL 2263 and PY 1113 to satisfy the social science requirement, MT 1123 (only if Math ACT score is less than 19) and MT 1133 or MT 1153 or higher to satisfy the mathematics requirement, and PE 2213 plus 2 hours of activity to satisfy the physical education requirement.

 SOCIOLOGY OR PSYCHOLOGY - [3 hours]

 (Students may choose from the following)

 PY 2413 - Positive Psychology

 PY 3103 - History and Systems of Psychology

 PY 3223 - Social Psychology

 PY 3253 - Abnormal Psychology

 SC 2253 - Introduction to Sociology

 SW 2283- Introduction to Social Work

 SW 3333- Adult Development and Aging

 SW 3343- Introduction to Social Policy

 Pre-Professional Requirements - [15 hours]

-ED 2203 - Introduction to Teaching 3 hours
+ED 2203 - Introduction to Teaching

 ED 2253 - Introduction to Exceptional Child

 HT 3033 - Historical Research and Philosophy

 HT 3933 - History of Arkansas

 PY 3123 - Adolescent Development and Learning Process

 NOTE: All BSE in Social Studies majors at Williams must complete HT 3033, Historical Research and Philosophy, a capstone course.

 Provisional Requirements - [9 hours]

-ED 4113 - A Study of the School 3 hours
+ED 4113 - A Study of the School

 ED 4133 - Measurement and Evaluation

-ED 4233 - Methods and Resources for Secondary Teachers 3 hours
+ED 4233 - Methods and Resources for Secondary Teachers

 Directed Student Teaching Requirements - [16 hours]

-ED 4548 - Clinical Intern ship in Se econdary School l 8 hours ED 4548 - Clinical Intern ship in Se econdary School l 8 hours
+ED 4548 - Clinical Internship in Secondary School

+ED 4548 - Clinical Internship in Secondary School

+Minor in Political Science - [18 hours]

+Political Science is the study of political systems, ideas, policy and public service.
+The study of

+political science at Williams Baptist University engages students to think critically from a

+Christian liberal arts perspective about the responsibilities of citizenship and the roles of

+governments through coursework in American, Western, and global politics.
+The Political

+Science curriculum helps prepare students for a broad range of professions and careers, including

+public service, journalism, business, teaching, and legal work.
+Political Science courses also

+benefit students interested in Pre-Law.
+The minor requires 18 hours in Political Science (PL)

+courses.

+Political Science Requirements:

+PL 2263 - American Government(If not taken as a Social Science Elective in Gen Ed Curriculum.)

+PL 3263 - Western Political Thought